How to apply

 You must complete the application form and upload the required documents during the week in which you submit your application on the platform (before Sunday 23.59 CET).

 Once uploaded, documents will be reviewed.
-If there is any incomplete or mistaken document, your will be asked to send or amend the document/s in a specific deadline.
+If there is any incomplete or mistaken document, you will be requested to send or amend the document/s in a specific deadline.

-Applications with incomplete documentation after the indicated deadline will not be taken into consideration.
-It is the applicant’s responsibility to make sure that the application form is complete, that all required documents are submitted in the appropriate format, and that the admission fee has been paid.
+Application requests with incomplete or wrong documentation after the deadline will not be taken into consideration for admission assessment.
+It is the applicant’s responsibility to make sure that:

 You must upload in pdf format the following documents in your application file.
-For admission purposes, all documents must be submitted in English with the exception of the bachelor’s degree or equivalent and the academic transcript.
-Both documents can be submitted in any of the official languages of the CHARM-EU Alliance institutions that provide the Master (Catalan, Spanish, English, Dutch, Hungarian, French, Swedish/Finnish, German and Norwegian).
+For admission purposes, all documents must be submitted in English.
+Bachelor’s degree or equivalent and the academic transcript can be submitted in any of the official languages of the CHARM-EU Alliance institutions that provide the Master (Catalan, Spanish, English, Dutch, Hungarian, French, Swedish, Finnish, German and Norwegian).

 Acceptable transcript formats must include the mean grade updated until the last evaluation period (GPA).